therealnicoroshi/modlist/README.md

 The Fix is to disable this option in BBLS MCM until the Wrath of Nature scripted dialogs and quest is complete.

 Transformations from Wrath of Nature mod will crash the game in first person view.
 Please only transform in 3rd person.

+Sometimes Opening Heart of Magic and closing will toggle always run button.
+Press that button again to fix.

 ### ❗ DO NOT put iron arrows into a container or drop them out of your inventory❗ This might crash the game.
 Vanilla bug without any known workaround.
 Put them in a corpse or sell them instead.